The controversy of art

 All our lives, we have been surrounded by art in many forms; paintings, music, dancing, writing, pottery and so many more.
-You may use art as a self-expression tool, or to heal or simply as a means of relaxation.
+You may use art as a self-expression tool, to heal, or simply as a means of relaxation.
 For most artists, they use their craft as a source of income, as a lifeline, they are bonded to their art.
 However, due to recent controversial tweets and comments on social media, some people have made it their mission to justify separating the art from the artist.

 I have very contradicting views on this.
-Sometimes as I writer and illustrator I find myself wondering, do I see parts of myself in what I am producing?
+Sometimes as I writer and illustrator, I find myself wondering, do I see parts of myself in what I am producing?
 Or am I simply producing work that isn’t necessarily up to par with my standards but I know will satisfy my readers?
 One of the most painful feelings has to be living for the pleasure of other people, often art is a means by which you may easily change that dynamic.
 If we think of it this way, there are two ends to this, the artist and the receiver.
 You are the person producing the art for people to view it, you can simultaneously be the receiver and the artist.
-This comes without saying; the source of art is within yourself, you are using your own hands to write, your own mind to create, how could you possibly want to separate an extension of yourself?
+This goes without saying; the source of art is within yourself, you are using your own hands to write, your own mind to create, how could you possibly want to separate an extension of yourself?
 Once the art is made, it will forever be bonded to you in one form or another because it originated from your mind, YOU are your art, it’s a beautiful thing.
 Some people profit off this idea, what makes my art stand out, for example, is the fact I use my vulnerability for my art, it is an extension of me, without it I believe, my art would lack authenticity.

 I feel as though separating the art from the artist is an idle and simple way of viewing things.
 However, we can empathize in certain cases.
 Have you ever liked a song so much but felt a certain level of uneasiness listening to it because you loathed the artist?
 It feels odd thinking about it, sometimes you have to realize that regardless of how a person has maligned you, talent and persona aren’t mutually exclusive.
 You don’t have to like a person to be mature enough to take a step back and realize they have a gift and have found their calling.
 It is no secret that some artists are unpleasant people.
 In life, not everything is black or white.
 Life is shall I say made up of 50 shades of grey… Humans will pick and choose who they want to support and be reluctant to support others based on their views.
 I think there is almost a hierarchy in which we classify artists who can be separated by their art and those who are shunned by society; people also tend to weigh the worthiness of an artist based on the severity of their transgressions.